Chipdelmal/dataViz_CADi/README.md

 * [Mathematica](http://www.wolfram.com/mathematica/): Most of the graphics developed in this website were developed in this platform due to its flexibility in terms of graphical capabilities.
 * [Python](https://www.python.org/): One of the most popular programming languages.
 Some of the more versatile data visualization frameworks are compatible with it.
-* [R](https://www.r-project.org/): A popular statistical framework with lots of community support.
+* [R+RStudio](https://www.r-project.org/): A popular statistical framework with lots of community support with its most popular IDE.

-There's examples developed in each of the platforms according to the specific application and availability of frameworks for specific applications.
+There's examples developed in each of the platforms according to the application and availability of frameworks for specific tasks.

+It is also suggested to have the [atom](https://atom.io/) text editor for the markdown and python examples.
 For a useful guide on how to install R and Python kernels in Atom follow this [link](https://jstaf.github.io/2018/03/25/atom-ide.html).

-It is also suggested to have the [atom](https://atom.io/) text editor for the markdown and python examples.
-Some useful packages for development in atom are:
+Some other useful packages for development in atom are:

 * [Markdown Preview Enhanced](https://atom.io/packages/markdown-preview-enhanced): Allows the live update of markdown documents previews.
 * [Hydrogen](https://atom.io/packages/hydrogen): Package that allows running Python code in [Jupyter](http://jupyter.org/)-style from within atom.